Showing 1446 items

 Document - ARTICLES FOR ROYAL HISTORICAL SOCIETY (BENDIGO BRANCH) JUNE 1973

 ... at depth (4236 feet level); 2.
-Specimen Hill Methodist Church...); 2.
-Specimen Hill Methodist Church - mention of Mining ...Articles for Royal Historical Society (Bendigo Branch) June 1973.
+Specimen Hill Methodist Church...
+(4236 feet level); 2.
+Specimen Hill Methodist Church - mention ...Articles for Royal Historical Society (Bendigo Branch) June 1973.
 1. Article re two aspects of New Chum Railway mine - a. the shaft has a 180 degree 'twist' in it; b. ventilation problems at depth (4236 feet level); 2.
 Specimen Hill Methodist Church - mention of Mining Inspector Grainger; Mr Widdox; Blazier (Braizer)?? & Co - contractors; Rev. Rankin; Mr Manley; Brass Band; Rev. Winn.
 2. ''The new bells - St Paul's Church, Bendigo'' - mention of Mears and Stainbank (Bell Foundry, Whitechapel, London); Rt Rev R E Richards (Bishop of Bendigo); re-casting of bells 1964.
 3. Article re artificial ventilation re West Berry Consols Mine (Allendale) and use of a Roots Blower.
 4. Article ''It slowly fades away'' re demolition of 46 Lucan Street (see also Moaic #2860) - mention of Thunders Brewery; Bendigo Cognac Distillery; Cyril Michelsen; John Michelsen; description of vats and layout of site.document, names of bendigo pioneers, bendigo -

 Surrey Hills Historical Society Collection